Exploring REST API Architecture

 Representations #

-Clients request actions to be performed on resources using representations, e.g. to retrieve, create, update, and delete.
-Abstractly, representations are key-value metadata and bytes that transfer state between clients and servers[3].
+Clients perform actions on resources using representations, e.g. to retrieve, create, update, and delete.
+Abstractly, representations are key-value metadata and bytes that transfer state between clients and servers[1].
 This metadata allows decision making about the bytes without parsing them.

 A representation is information that reflects a past, current, or desired state of a given resource, in a format that can be readily communicated via the protocol.
 [RFC-7231].